terngkub/computor_v2/README.md

 ./bin/computorv2
 ```

-## Features
+## Inputs
 * Commands
+    * list_variables - list all the assigned variables
-    * list variables - list all the assigned variables
+    * list_functions - list all the assigned variables
     * exit - exit the program
 * Expression evaluation
     ```